lubianat/ome-zarr-acknowledgments/README.md

           - Example Imaging Center, Example City, Country
     ```

-3. Link the person to at least one entry in [`resources.yaml`](resources.yaml).
+3. Link the person to some entry in [`resources.yaml`](resources.yaml).
 Either append them to an existing block or add a new resource:

     ```
       - title: Example workshop